The-going/evlproject/content/core/user-api/scheduling/_index.md

 out-of-band execution stage though: whenever this thread has returned from a successful call to [evl_lock_mutex()]({{% relref "core/user-api/mutex/_index.md#evl_lock_mutex" %}}), holding an EVL mutex.
-This ensures that no in-band activity on the same CPU can preempt the lock owner, which would certainly lead to a priority inversion would that lock be contended later on by another EVL thread.
+This ensures no in-band activity on the same CPU can preempt the lock owner, which would certainly lead to a priority inversion would that lock be contended later on by another EVL thread.
 The lock owner is eventually switched back to in-band mode by